 With Freshwater Bay open to the channel, there is an ever-changing backdrop all year round, while Yarmouth offers an array of cafes, pubs, boutique shops and art galleries.

 Whether you're on foot, bicycle, or horseback, this Freshwater cottage is perfectly situated for exploring West Wight.

-Four bedrooms: 1 x double with en-suite shower, basin and WC, 1 x double with TV and DVD player, 1 x twin with countryside views, 1 x single.
-Ground floor bathroom, with Jacuzzi bath, hand-held shower, basin and WC.
-Fitted kitchen with dining area and door to garden.
-Sitting room with woodburner-effect gas fire.
+Four bedrooms: 1 x double with en-suite shower, basin and WC, 1 x double with TV, 1 x twin with countryside views.
+Ground floor bathroom, with bath, hand-held shower, basin and WC.
+Kitchen with dining area and door to garden.
+Sitting room with gas woodburner-effect fire.